humhub/twofa/docs/README.md

-# Two-Factor Authentication
+# Two-Factor Authentication (2FA)

-The two-factor authentication modules allows users to select additional checking on log in by random generated code that may be sent by selected driver like E-mail.

-** Available drivers:**
+Increase security within your network by adding an additional authentication method besides username and password.

+**Available methods:**

-- E-mail
+- Email
-- Google Authenticator
+- Time-based one-time passwords (e.g. Google Authenticator)

-Some user groups may be enforced to always use 2FA.
+Administrators can individually define which user groups are required to use an additional authentication method.

-Group "Administrator" is enforced by default.

-Length of verifying code can be defined in the module configuration.
-Default is 6.
+For administrators themselves, a second authentication method will be enabled by default.